RoccoJay/STA-380-Exercises/ETF_v2.md

 ![](ETF_v2_files/figure-gfm/unnamed-chunk-24-1.png)<!-- -->

+    ## [1] 100613

+    ## [1] 99204.52

+    ## [1] 100468.3

+    ##       5%
+    ## 93873.05

+    ##       5%
+    ## 91606.53

+    ##       5%
+    ## 92976.33

+    ##      95%
+    ## 107440.2

+    ##      95%
+    ## 107227.5

+    ##      95%
+    ## 108480.4

-Tech has the highest average return of 492.2 dollars above the initial 100,000 dollars.
-Sector ETFs also had a positive average return of 432.2 dollars while C\&PB had an average negative return of 874.04 dollars.
+Tech has the highest average return of 613 dollars above the initial 100,000 dollars.
+Sector ETFs also had a positive average return of 468.3 dollars while C\&PB had an average negative return of 795.48 dollars.

-The VAR for each portfolio was 94,843.68, 91,178.99 and 92,692.77 dollars for Tech, Sector ETFS and C\&PB respectivley.
-Given the left tail for C\&PB it is unsurprising that it has the lowest VAR.
-Tech has the best VAR - which would be the preferable portfolio for a risk averse person.
+The VaR for each portfolio was 93,873.05, 91,606.53 and 92,976.33 dollars for Tech, Sector ETFS and C\&PB respectively.
+Given the left tail for C\&PB it is unsurprising that it has the lowest VaR, by far.
+Tech has the best VaR - which would be the preferable portfolio for a risk averse person.

-Conversley, comparing the upper 95% simulated quintile shows Sector EFTs has the highest upside with a return of 8,536.60 dollars, second to C\&PB with 7,171.10 dollars.
-Tech has the lowest return at the 95% quintile of 6,362.80 dollars.
+Conversley, comparing the upper 95% simulated quantile shows Sector EFTs has the highest upside with a return of 8,480.40 dollars, second is Tech with 7,440.20 dollars.
+C\&PB has the lowest return at the 95% quintile of 7,227.50 dollars.

 Given Tech has the highest VaR and average return, a risk averse person should invest in this portfolio.
 For a risk seeker, they may try the Sector ETFs portfolio which has the highest variance and highest potential upside.
+The C\&PB portfolio is the riskiest and more volatile out of the 3, there’s even a chance of losing more than 25% of it’s value during the analyzed period.